 I’m listening to this album as I write and I just noticed I’m doing something I rarely do when concentrating on a review—I’m smiling!
 I don’t know what it is about Buddy Holly, but if he doesn’t make you feel good, please get the fuck off my social calendar because I don’t want to know you.

 The original flip side, “I’m Lookin’ for Someone to Love,” reflects the same level of discipline and commitment as the A-side.
 Baby, this is one hell of a single!
-This side also has a fabulous guitar solo reminiscent of Carl Perkins’ work.
+The song also has a fabulous guitar solo reminiscent of Carl Perkins’ work.
 It’s followed by the endlessly charming “Words of Love,” which The Beatles would later cover with suitable veneration and more complex harmonies.
-This solo composition definitely reveals his growing talent for developing a beautifully flowing melodic line.
+This solo composition reveals his growing talent for developing a beautifully flowing melodic line.

 If you needed any more proof that this was the period when Buddy found himself, you’ll find it in “Everyday,” another exquisitely beautiful melody with gorgeous movement.
 The decision to use the celeste on the arrangement was a stroke of genius, for it perfectly complements Buddy’s vocal approach.
 The sweet optimism in his tone and the mingling of both uncertain anticipation and cheery confidence in his voice is so vulnerable, so human, so touching . . .